 (The first gallery in the coin collection exhibition rooms; photo © KHM-Museumsverband)

 Obviously, not all the museum’s coins are on display.

-Obviously, not all the items are on display.
-In fact, the Münzkabinett consists of just two small galleries, plus a third gallery with a temporary exhibition.
-It’s on the second floor of the museum, a little isolated from the other main collections.
+In fact, the Münzkabinett just consists of two small galleries, plus a third gallery with a special exhibition.
+You find it on the second floor of the museum, a little isolated from the other main areas.